 Following the strict new measures introduced by UK Government on Monday 23 March 2020, including the advice to ‘STAY AT HOME’ the Registration Services offered at Ards and North Down Borough Council offices must now be severely restricted.

-From Friday 27 March 2020 (including Easter Monday and Easter Tuesday) the doctor will send the death certificate by email to the General Registrar’s Office.
+From Friday 27 March 2020 the doctor will send the death certificate by email to the General Registrar’s Office.
 The Registrar will then contact the next of kin or their funeral director and the death will be registered by phone.
 There will be no need to attend your local Registrar's office.

 If you have any issues please contact your undertaker or the Registrar on 028 9127 8003.